cherry-embedded/CherryUSB/README.md

 In order to facilitate the use of the USB interface and to take into account the fact that users have learned about uart and dma, the following advantages have been designed for the data sending and receiving class of interface:

 - Equivalent to using uart tx dma/uart rx dma
-- There is no limit to the length of send and receive, the user does not need to care about the USB packetization process (the porting driver does the packetization process)
+- There is no limit to the length of send and receive, the user does not need to care about the USB packetization process (the porting driver does it)

 ### Easy to bring out USB performance